 Yet More Logic.
 This page links to various notes, handouts, draft papers, book reviews and so on from the last few years, of rather varying levels of sophistication and difficulty (but all should be accessible to graduate students in philosophy with a bit of logic).

-For students.
+Other stuff for students.
 There’s a little advice intended for graduate students from an ex-editor, about writing first papers for publication.
-And some general advice on writing-style.
-There are also some reading lists, particularly the Teach Yourself Logic study Guide.
+There is some more general advice on writing-style.
+And there also some other reading lists.

 The LaTeX for Logicians pages, which give a brief guide to resources of interest to logicians, philosophers and others using LaTeX to produce papers or presentations, teaching materials, theses or books, and perhaps wanting to include logical matter such as natural deduction proofs.